coderaiser/putout/packages/plugin-putout/README.md

 ## create-test

-Add properties to `createTest` options, here is exmample of `.putout.json`:
+Add properties to `createTest` options, here is example of `.putout.json`:

 ```json
 {